What can I use it for?

 As a bitter, it is excellent for stimulating digestion, helping the body produce and release bile, and promoting an appetite.

-Into the heart of Goldenseal
+Into the heart of goldenseal

 Goldenseal was used by indigenous people as a medicine in North America before the arrival of the settlers.
 It was valued as a wash for eyes and as a digestive remedy.
-This speaks to the value of its ability to sooth membranes and support digestion.
+This speaks to the value of its ability to soothe membranes and support digestion.

-Traditional use
+Traditional uses

 The early settlers of the United States learned of the medicinal uses of Goldenseal from the indigenous people.
 The Cherokee used the plant as a stomachic, a remedy for sore eyes, and a yellow dye.
 The plant quickly became a popular remedy with the pioneers for these uses.
 BY the twentieth century, it was widely in use.
 By 1905, The United States of Agriculture had recognised the growing demand for the plant as a medicine, when an estimated 20,000lb to 30,000lb per year was being supplied.